-- If omitted, the MPN subscription is created as new. - If specified, an MPN subscription corresponding to the ID must already exists, and in this case its parameters are changed according to the request. - ♦ LS subId
+- ▶ If omitted, the MPN subscription is created as new. - ▶ If specified, an MPN subscription corresponding to the ID must already exists, and in this case its parameters are changed according to the request.
+Moreover, if the existing MPN subscription is in TRIGGERED state, it will be reactivated. - LS\subId